fonoster/fonoster/mods/googletts/README.md

-Voice application plugin that converts text into natural-sounding speech using an API powered by Google’s AI technologies.
+Voice application plugin that converts text into natural-sounding speech using an API powered by Google's Speech technologies.

 ## Installation